 Who is eligible for the Johns Hopkins US Family Health Plan?

 If you are a TRICARE-eligible active-duty family member, retiree, or a retiree family member, under age 65 and are registered in DEERS to receive military health benefits, you may be eligible to join today.
+See if you live in our service area.

 Can I stay with USFHP after I turn 65?